What’s in an Alaska name?

 I then looked up the entry for the town in which I was sitting.
 “Nome” came from the nearby Cape Nome, which a mapmaker wrote after misinterpreting “?
 Name” written on a nautical chart in the 1850s.

-Mumtrekhlogamute was erased from the map when two priests of the Moravian church set up a mission there in 1884.
+Mumtrekhlogamute disappeared from the current map of Alaska when two priests of the Moravian church set up a mission there in 1884.
 They changed the name to reflect a Bible passage: “And God said unto Jacob, Arise, and go up to Bethel.”

-A good number of Alaska names are the result of white explorers from England, France, Russia and the Lower 48.
+A good number of current names on the Alaska map are the result of white explorers from England, France, Russia and the Lower 48.

 But some local names endure.
 Most names beginning with a K are Native in origin —including Koyukuk, Kuskokwim, Kobuk, Kiska, Kipnuk, Katmai, Kivalina, Kotlik, Kiana, Ketchikan, Koyuk, Kuparuk, Kuskulana and Kodiak.